Celebrating the real heroes of parkrun... the volunteers!

 The core team

-Whitstable parkrun only happens because of our fantastic volunteers, who are almost all regular runners like you.
+Whitstable parkrun happens largely because of our fantastic volunteers, who are almost all regular runners like you.
 The weekly team of volunteers are led by a small group of parkrun enthusiasts who form what we call the 'core team': They make sure the event is setup and packed away each week, the results published, the tokens resorted, event reports written and so much more.

 - Tina Jones - I started running in 1998 as I wanted to run a marathon for charity which I did in 1999, I was lucky enough to run the London marathon.
 I have been hooked on running ever since!
 I have been a member of Canterbury Harriers since I moved back to Whitstable four years ago having grown up in the town.
 I have recently done a course to become a Leader in Running Fitness.
 I am delighted to be involved in the setting up of the parkrun in Whitstable and I am sure it will become a very popular event in the town.